dymaxionlabs/python-sdk/docs/index.rst

   from dymaxionlabs.files import File

-  img = File.upload("pools-2020-02-01.tif", 'pools/images/')
+  img = File.upload("pools-2020-02-01.tif", "pools/images/")
   pools_detector.add_image(img)

-  tiling_job = img.tiling(output_path='pools/tiles/')
+  tiling_job = img.tiling(output_path="pools/tiles/")
   tiling_job.is_running()
   #=> True

+The tiling process generates tiles of 500x500 by default, but you can adjust the tile size with the `tile_size` parameter.

 Next step is to upload your labels file (GeoJSON file) and add them to your estimator.
 The labels file must be a GeoJSON of polygons for a specific class.
-If you have more than one class, you hae to separate your labels in different files for each class.
+If you have more than one class, you have to separate your labels in different files for each class.

 .. code-block:: python